Governing documents and tools

 The Code of conduct for business partners can be downloaded here.

-Elkem's General Terms and Conditions of Sale are available in the right tab.
+Elkem's General Terms and Conditions of Sales and Procurement are available below.
 In case of discrepancies between the different versions, the English version shall prevail.

 Elkem's tax strategy